UWNETLAB/metaknowledge/Docs/docs.md

 <a name="Record.writeRecord"></a>Record.**writeRecord**(_infile_):

->writes to _infile_ the original contents of the Record.
+>Writes to _infile_ the original contents of the Record.
 This is intended for use by [RecordCollections](#isilib.RecordCollection) to write to file.
 What is written to _infile_ is bit for bit identical to the original record file.
 No newline is inserted above the write but the last character is a newline.
 >
 >##### Parameters
 >